 The best way to learn to write is to practice.
 People learn best by making mistakes and correcting them for themselves.
 The following method of teaching writing enforces that very concept.
 It will work for established writers who need to polish their skills, and it will work for the struggling student who was absent the day they taught grammar.
-Whether you are a teacher, a homeschooling mom, or a tutor, you can teach anyone to be a better writer with a little patience and a lot of persistence.
+Whether you are a teacher, a homeschooling mom, or a tutor, you can teach anyone to be a better writer with patience and persistence.

-Step one: Assign the writing task
+Step 1: Assign the writing task

 For the first draft, one week should be enough.
 You may have students (or if you are a mom, your one child) who will hand in nothing or just a sentence.
 Do not be discouraged by this.
-Chances are, the child is self-conscious about his or her writing and is reluctant to show you.
+Chances are, the child is self-conscious about their writing and is reluctant to show you.
 It is vital that you address these students individually.
 Question each one until you find something he or she is interested in.
 That will be the topic you will assign.
 If they are still reluctant, have them start with one paragraph.
 Accept that paragraph as the first draft with the intention of building it up.

-Step three: Mark it up
+Step 3: Mark it up

-Step four: Be the editor
+Step 4: Be the editor

 In addition to simply proofreading a paper, offer suggestions to the writer.
 Tell the writer to write more details about a specific subject.
 Request more adjectives or less repetition of the same words.
 Ask questions in your editing to prompt the student to clarify.
 Return the paper to the student to revise.

-Step five: Set another deadline
+Step 5: Set another deadline

 If necessary, allow the students to work on their revisions in class so they can ask questions if they need to.
 If you make them revise their work at home, you may never get it back.
 In class, as long as they know exactly what to change, the task should be easy for them.

-Step six: Editing with praise
+Step 6: Editing with praise

-Step seven: Don’t give up
+Step 7: Don’t give up

 After three revisions, you might be tempted to say, “This is good enough.”
 But remember that you are not looking for “good enough.”
 You are looking for perfect.
 The students may groan and complain, but you are doing the best thing in the world for them.
 Don’t give up now.
-Mark it up, send it back, set another deadline.
+Mark it up, send it back, and set another deadline.

-Step eight: Get picky
+Step 8: Get picky

 The student has done everything you’ve asked.
 It is time to nitpick, to find the most common and almost unnoticeable errors.
 Find errors that adults or even businesses commonly make.
 Make sure the paper has a good introduction and a satisfying conclusion.
-Make sure the title is catchy and the student’s name and headings are exactly as instructed.
+Ensure the title is catchy and the student’s name and headings are exactly as instructed.
 What about content?
 Is the story interesting enough?

-Step nine: Have the student read aloud
+Step 9: Have the student read aloud

-Step ten: Finalize and congratulate
+Step 10: Finalize and congratulate

-This hands-on method of teaching students to write will stay with them throughout each of their lives.
+This hands-on method of teaching students to write will stay with them throughout their lives.
 Each time they read a business letter or log onto the Internet, they will subconsciously mimic you in picking out mistakes.

 Writing is a skill that takes practice.
 But that practice sometimes needs a little guidance.
-If you guide your students through one single writing assignment and stay with them from beginning to end, you will be giving them the gift of a lifetime.
+If you guide your students through one writing assignment and stay with them from beginning to end, you will give them the gift of a lifetime.
 Not only will you improve the writing skills of a group of young students, but you will be contributing to the literary betterment of the world.